Lewis MacKenzie: Bosnian War

 In February 1992, MacKenzie was named chief of staff of the United Nations peacekeeping force in former Yugoslavia, tasked with supervising the cease-fire in Croatia.
 The force headquarters were located in Sarajevo, the capital of Bosnia and Herzegovina.
 In April 1992, the Bosnian war broke out.
 MacKenzie created and assumed command of the peacekeeping force's Sector Sarajevo in May 1992.
 He used his UN force to open Sarajevo Airport for the delivery of humanitarian aid.
 Using the media as a means of trying to help restore peace, MacKenzie became an international celebrity.
 MacKenzie returned from the Balkans in October 1992 in controversial circumstances.
 As a member of the Canadian armed forces he was precluded from commenting on government policy.
 After criticising the United Nations' inability to command, control, and support its peacekeeping forces, he retired from the military in March 1993.

+Criticism of UNPROFOR neutrality in Sarajevo

+Criticism of MacKenzie’s role in Sarajevo has also focused on the practical effects of UNPROFOR’s neutrality during the opening phase of the siege.
+In April 1992, before Sector Sarajevo was formally established, JNA units were reported to have created a buffer zone in the Ilidža-area settlements of Sokolović Kolonija, Hrasnica and Butmir, between SDS forces and Bosnian MUP units and self-organized defenders of the city.
+MacKenzie created Sector Sarajevo in May 1992 and concentrated on reopening Sarajevo Airport for humanitarian aid, a task later supported by Security Council Resolution 761, which authorized UNPROFOR to secure the airport and the delivery of humanitarian assistance while calling on all parties not to seek military advantage.
+Critics argued that this policy preserved an unequal military status quo, since the arms embargo imposed by Resolution 713 remained in force while JNA and Bosnian Serb forces retained overwhelming heavy weapons around Sarajevo, leaving Bosnian government defenders at a structural disadvantage.
+Writers such as Carol Off later described MacKenzie as a prominent example of the “moral equivalency” approach to Bosnia, arguing that such neutrality could favor the aggressor in a campaign of ethnic cleansing.

+Allegations concerning UNPROFOR personnel

+In November 1993, The Washington Post, citing a six-month investigation by Newsday, reported allegations that UNPROFOR personnel had visited Sonja's Kon-Tiki, a Serb-run restaurant and boardinghouse in Vogošća, during the summer and autumn of 1992, while Muslim and Croat women were allegedly being detained and sexually exploited there.
+The article stated that Newsday had interviewed several former UN officers, including MacKenzie, who had commanded Sector Sarajevo earlier in 1992, and reported that each said responsibility for investigating allegations of detention camps lay elsewhere.
+The article also noted that a United Nations commission of inquiry was examining allegations that UN personnel had visited the site and sexually exploited detained women, while the identities and units of the personnel allegedly involved remained unknown.